 But, instead of seeking profit for profit's sake, nonprofits pursue public benefit purposes recognized under federal and state law.

+The public owns a nonprofit organization.
 It belongs to no private person, and no one person controls the organization.

 The assets of a nonprofit are irrevocably dedicated to the charitable, educational, literary, scientific, or religious purposes of the organization.

-The cash, equipment and other property of a nonprofit cannot be given to anyone or used for anyone's private benefit without fair market compensation to the nonprofit organization.
+The cash, equipment, and other property of a nonprofit cannot be given to anyone or used for anyone's private benefit without fair market compensation to the nonprofit organization.

-In fact, a nonprofit's property is permanently dedicated to exempt purposes.
+A nonprofit's property is permanently dedicated to exempt purposes.
 When and if the organization dissolves, any remaining assets after debts and liabilities are satisfied, must go to another nonprofit organization—not to members of the former nonprofit or any other private individual.

 Nonprofit organizations are accountable to the public and must file annual information returns with the federal and state governments.